Blaenau Ffestiniog Amateur F.C.: Successful years

 The first successful season was the 1987–88 term when the club won the Vale of Conwy League title by two points from Penmaenmawr in a very tight finish.
 Having completed the season as runners-up the previous year, it was an even greater pleasure to take the championship unbeaten and to complete the double by winning the League's Challenge Cup – then sponsored by the North Wales Weekly News – in a final against near-neighbours Dolwyddelen.

 This success, coupled with the fact that they were by now amongst the top clubs in the Vale of Conwy League, prompted an application to join the Gwynedd League.
 The application was successful and their membership of that League commenced at the start of the 1988–89 term.

-The 2008–09 season has proved to be their best ever with the club winning the Gwynedd League championship for the first time.
+In the 2008–09 season they won the Gwynedd League championship for the first time.
+Brian Vaughan was managing, having taken over as the manager at the beginning of the season.
 Their away form was outstanding going the whole season unbeaten but not without its cost.
 Injuries began to plague the first team squad as goalkeeper 'Spens' Hughes broke his leg, wing-back Aled Owen sustaining a long-term knee injury, creative midfielder John O'Donovan suffering a niggling hamstring problem, striker Gareth Roberts missing the season end with an ankle injury and Ceri Roberts carrying a calf strain throughout most of the second half of the season.

-Manager Brian Vaughan, who took over the reins at the beginning of the season had to rely heavily on young reserve players like Karl Kavanagh and Rhys Jones to fill his squad and they deserve great credit for their commitment and dedication in support of the first team squad.

 Keeper Pete Jones came out of retirement, cracked a rib and came back again to help them win the President's Cup for the third time by beating Llangefni Town Res.
 2–1 at Porthmadog.

+The early 2020s saw them join the North Wales Coast East Football League 2024–25 season saw them swap from the East Division to the North Wales Coast West Football League Division One and they finished the season as champions, gaining promotion to the Premier Division.